 Why are tours and cruises so cheap last-minute?
 Well, think about how people plan vacations.
 People are predisposed to planning.
 You get the time off work, you book your vacation, you buy your flight, and you go.
 Since people pre-book, prices are higher in advance because these companies understand booking patterns and then price accordingly.
 Hardly anyone wakes up and says “Today, I’m going on a cruise.”
 So as departure time nears, companies know people aren’t likely to turn up and book on departure day so they sweeten the point to increase bookings.
 So take the time off work, wait until the week before, see what’s cheap, and then go.

-Volunteer – If you’ve been thinking about doing something positive or giving back for a while, voluntourism might just be the way to do it.
-The really good volunteer agencies like All Hands Volunteers will cover your room and board once you’re there so you just need to cover the cost of a plane ticket.
-Moreover, you aren’t going to have many chances to spend extra money either on your trip.
-You’ll be “working” and waking up early and, while there may be beers after work, you’re probably not going to get drunk when you have to wake up for “work” in the morning.
+If you’ve been thinking about doing something positive or giving back for a while, voluntourism might just be the way to do it.
+The really good volunteer organizations will usually cover your room and board so you just need to cover the cost of a plane ticket.
+Moreover, you aren’t going to have many chances to spend extra money either on your trip since you’ll be “working” and waking up early.
 Volunteering gives you a chance to give back to communities around the world without spending a lot of money.

 If you are looking to volunteer, please do so with the right companies so that the money actually reaches the community.
-Here is a detailed how to guide to finding ethical and responsible volunteer opportunities.
+Often times, volunteer groups keep a lot of money for administrative costs and little of your money or donation goes to the local community.
+If you want to volunteer, please read this article on how find ethical and responsible volunteer opportunities.